mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: none</span>

-If you want to view everything that’s been reported within the council area, here’s the quickest way.

-Click on ‘all reports’ in the top menu.
-You’ll see the boundaries of your council area on the map, and a list of all reports listed, with the most recently updated reports at the top, in the left hand panel.
+If you want to view everything that’s been reported within your authority's boundary, click on ‘All reports’ in the top menu.
+You’ll see the boundaries of your authority area on the map, and a list of all reports, with the most recently updated reports at the top, in the left hand panel.

 <img alt="Click all reports in the top menu to view all reports in an area" src="/assets/img/pro-user-guide/viewing-reports-your-area.png" class="admin-screenshot" />

-Note that staff members can be allocated one or more category (e.g. potholes, streetlights, etc) by the Administrator — see ‘[Creating a Staff Account](#adminstrating-staff-accounts)’ for more details.
-When logged in, these staff members will only see reports within those categories by default.
+<strong>Note:</strong> staff members can be allocated one or more category (eg potholes, streetlights, etc) by
+an Administrator — see ‘[Creating a Staff Account](#adminstrating-staff-accounts)’ for more details.
+When logged in, these staff members will <strong>only</strong> see reports within those categories by default.

 </div>